Gnkgo/summaries/data-modelling-and-databases/Important.md

 - B-Tree Index
 - Hash Table
 - Sort
-It provides a higher-level abstraction to acess information in a table without interacting with the buffer or disk
+It provides a higher-level abstraction to access information in a table without interacting with the buffer or disk

 ### Operator Execution
 Executes a relational algebra